eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 # Budgie
 ## Themes
 Should be on ~/.local/share/themes/.
-Also, it can be an alias to the ~/.
+Also, it can be an alias to the ~/.themes/.

+ln -s ~/.themes/ ~/.local/share/themes/